willbecker/werewolf/README.md

 Testing
 -------
-I don't really know where to start with writing automatic test for the networking.
-Maybe I can create a fake server in the client test, and fake clients in the server tests.
+I don't really know where to start with writing automatic tests for the networking.
+Maybe I can create a fake server in the client tests, and fake clients in the server tests.
 With how much my server and client have to communicate for basic tasks, it seems like unit testing would be quite difficult.

 The testing I have done has been pretty manual.
 I open a server terminal and a bunch of client terminals, and just play around to see if I can break anything.
 The network testing situation isn't great.
 I would like to improve this going forward, but I think it will take some time implement.
 On the other hand, I think writting tests for the game part will be easier, which I should be able to manage going forward.